dakydaky/utilica/README.md

 Project for DVA231.
 ## Getting Started
 ### Prerequisites:
-You need to install: npm, angular-cli and composer.
-Go to laravel-backend and type:
+You need to install: npm, angular-cli and composer. \n Go to laravel-backend and type:
 ```
 composer update